adzcai/rlbook/book/6_pg/pg.md

 :::

 (parameterizations)=
-## Example policy parameterizations
+\## Example policy parameterizations

 What are some different ways we could parameterize our policy?

 If both the state and action spaces are finite, perhaps we could simply learn a preference value $\theta_{s,a}$ for each state-action pair.
-Then to turn this into a valid distribution, we perform a "softmax"
+Then to turn this into a valid distribution, we perform a “softmax”
 operation: we exponentiate each of them, and divide by the total:
 $$\pi^\text{softmax}_\theta(a | s) = \frac{\exp(\theta_{s,a})}{\sum_{s,a'} \exp (\theta_{s,a'})}.$$
-However, this doesn't make use of any structure in the states or actions, so while this is flexible, it is also prone to overfitting.
+However, this doesn’t make use of any structure in the states or actions, so while this is flexible, it is also prone to overfitting.

 ### Linear in features